-National University of Ireland, Galway was established in 1845 and is one of Ireland’s foremost centres of academic excellence.
-With over 17,000 students in total attending NUI Galway, and a very international student population, NUI Galway has an excellent reputation for the quality of its teaching and research in Medicine.
-NUI Galway School of Medicine has a distinguished track record of graduating international students with high quality honours degrees and highly developed clinical skills.
+University of Galway was established in 1845 and is one of Ireland’s foremost centres of academic excellence.
+With over 17,000 students in total attending UG, and a very international student population, UG has an excellent reputation for the quality of its teaching and research in Medicine.
+UG School of Medicine has a distinguished track record of graduating international students with high quality honours degrees and highly developed clinical skills.
 In addition to providing world class enhanced facilities for teaching, the University provides an excellent infrastructure for extracurricular activities, including sports arenas and Arts facilities.

 MB BCh BAO